erwindon/SaltGUI/README.md

 ```
 external_auth:
   pam:
-    saltuser:
+    saltuser1:
       - .*
       - '@runner'
       - '@wheel'
       - '@jobs'
 ```
 - See `docs/PERMISSIONS.md` for more restricted security configurations.
+- The username 'saltuser1' is only an example.
+Generic accounts are not recommended, use personal accounts instead.
+Or use a user-group, see https://docs.saltproject.io/en/latest/topics/eauth/index.html for details.
+- Multiple entries like `saltuser1` can be added when you have multiple users.
-- `saltuser` is a unix (PAM) user, make sure it exists or create a new one.
+- `saltuser1` is a unix (PAM) user, make sure it exists or create a new one.
 - At the bottom of this file, also setup the rest_cherrypi server to access SaltGUI from "http://localhost:3333" (or on any of the hostnames that the server has):
 ```
 rest_cherrypy: